zrd59s/actions-demo/README.md

-# Deploy a static site on Github pages using Vite & Github Actions
+# Deploy a static site on Github Pages using Vite & Github Actions

 1. Set the correct `base` in `vite.config.js`.